WARNING: These guidelines are TENTATIVE

 that’s OK too!

-of course, as the starting point for your submission’s required Makefile
+as the starting point for your submission’s required Makefile

 :